 The literature examining the dynamics of housing prices is quite extensive.
 Many geographies and statistical methods are utilized in examining numerous topics.
+One housing study that relies on Markov-switching models is Nneji et al. (2013), who examine bubbles in the U.S. housing market.

-MSAs throughout the United States are our unit of observation.
+In our analysis, MSAs throughout the United States are our unit of observation.
 Focusing on housing price comovement and using our extension of Hamilton and Owyang's (2012) Markov-switching model, we identify housing price cycles that are common to clusters/clubs/groups of MSAs.
-Because of the large literature, our literature review is limited to papers directly related to our focus.

-As suggested above, we will highlight papers dealing with comovement rather than on diffusion.
+We next discuss some papers dealing with house price comovement, rather than house price diffusion.
 Specifically, the analysis is on the movement of housing prices across regions contemporaneously rather on the movement of prices in one region over time in response to an initial change in price in another region.
 We begin by briefly discussing papers that analyze (pairwise) house-price comovement of a small number of areas via various statistical methods.
 Most of these papers focus on the statistical method and fit rather than the underlying economics.